sav-che/TL-2/Authors/Elmer, Adolph Daniel Edward {std. Elmer} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 315](https://www.biodiversitylibrary.org/item/103835#page/325/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 315](https://www.biodiversitylibrary.org/page/33260303) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Elmer, Adolph Daniel Edward {std.
 Elmer}|first entry]] for this author

 ### Author

 \* Elmer, Adolph Daniel Edward (1870-1942), American botanist, born 14 Jun 1870, Vandyne (Wisc.), educated at Washington Agricultural College, MA.
-Leland Stanford Jr. University 1903, collected in Western United States 1896-1903, went to the Philippines 1904 and collected extensively there and in many areas of the Far East, originally (1904-1905) employed by the Bureau of Sciences, editor of the Leaflets of Philippine Botany, died in a concentration camp in the Philippines 17 Apr 1942. (*Elmer*).
+Leland Stanford Jr. University 1903, collected in Western United States 1896-1903, went to the Philippines 1904 and collected extensively there and in many areas of the Far East, originally (1904-1905) employed by the Bureau of Sciences, editor of the Leaflets of Philippine Botany, died in a concentration camp in the Philippines 17 Apr 1942.
+**Abbreviated name**: *Elmer*

 #### Herbarium and types